bryanwillis/ACF-Tooltip/README.md

 ### Compatibility

-This ACF field type is compatible with:
+This ACF field type is only compatible with ACF 5
-* ACF 4
-* ACF 5

 ### Changelog
+**1.1.0**
+* Changed code to fix issue with special charachters in tooltip

 **1.0.1**
 * Small bugfixes